MicroEJ/docs/ApplicationDeveloperGuide/classpath.rst

 MicroEJ Classpath
 #################

-MicroEJ applications run on a target device and their footprint is optimized to fulfill embedded constraints.
+MicroEJ Applications run on a target device and their footprint is optimized to fulfill embedded constraints.
 The final execution context is an embedded device that may not even have a file system.
 Files required by the application at runtime are not directly copied to the